 Unlike some other ETF managers, we buy the underlying bonds (physical replication) and we do currently not lend out securities.

 Corporate Bonds ETF invests in 40 different bonds issued by some of the world’s best-known companies, from different industries and countries all over the world.
 That means we reduce your risk.
 The companies include names such as Anheuser-Busch (beer), Novartis (pharmaceutical), Danaher (life sciences), Daimler (automobile) and IBM (information technology).

 To reduce currency risk, we only invest in bonds issued in euros.

 The underlying index assigns higher weights to companies with better Sustainable Development Key Performance Indicator (SD-KPI) scores.
 SD-KPIs are three particularly material environmental, social and governance (ESG) indicators for the expected business development of companies in 68 different sectors.
 The SD-KPI Standard was developed by SD-M on behalf of the German Environment Ministry and supported by the Sustainability Accounting Standards Board (SASB).

 Risk: Investors should consider risks before investing.
 See dedicated risk factors section on this website.

 Higher risk: Typically higher reward

 Changes in interest rates have a significant influence on the results of fixed-income securities issued by companies.
 Potential or actual downgrades in the credit rating can increase the assumed risk level.
-This is one of the risk factors to consider before investing in the ETF.

 The issuer of the security held by this ETF may be unable to pay interest that has fallen due or repay capital.
-It is worth considering this before investing in the Fund.

 For more information on risks, please see the “Risk Factors” section of the relevant Fund’s prospectus, available on www.vaneck.com.